kyphan38/arca/assets/docs/1-foundations/system design/beginner/3-design-requirements.md

 - Reliability: The probability that the system will not fail
   - Adding a second server increases reliability because if one fails, the other works
-- Fault Tolerance: The ability of a system to continue functioning even if a part of it fails
+- Fault tolerance: The ability of a system to continue functioning even if a part of it fails
-  - Redundancy: Having "unnecessary" copies of components (like a second server running the exact same code)
+  - Redundancy: Having unnecessary copies of components (like a second server running the exact same code)
   - You don't need both to handle traffic, but the copy exists to take over in case of failure
-- Single Point of Failure: A system with only one server is a single point of failure.
+- Single point of failure: A system with only one server is a single point of failure.
 If it crashes, the whole system dies

 ## Throughput